 Typically, support teams track at least key performance indicators.
 If your team does not track them, we recommend you start.

 We’ve decided on two primary metrics to track: first response speed and average agent rating.
-You can monitor them as well after Dashly’s code installation.
+You can monitor them as well after Dashly’s lead nurturing platform code installation.

 Dashly’s team performance report.
 Sign up to test how it works 7-days free.